samvera-labs/cla-bot/README.md

+# note: this repository is no longer in use
+Samvera has stopped requiring CLAs, so this is no longer in use.

 # cla-bot config
 This repository is the configuration for [CLAbot](https://colineberhardt.github.io/cla-bot) for the Samvera Github organizations (`samvera` and `samvera-labs`).
 The list of allowed contributors